 A post published on LinkedIn by NAO student, osteopath, Hep (Alvin) Rebellon who works in Dubai, UAE.

 Previously, mainstream osteopathic schools and their alumni thought of Dr. Pourgol's vision for online osteopathic education was inadequate by providing its schools curriculum all online.
 In my opinion those schools are not visionaries as they failed to harness the full potential of digital learning in their osteopathic educational programs and have chosen to stay with the traditional classroom learning setting.
 Dr. Pourgol is leading by years away in providing online osteopathy education.
 Honestly, I chose to study under Dr. Pourgol’s institutions (National Academy of Osteopathy & then National University of Medical Sciences) due to their proactive effort to uplift the osteopathic profession, their continuous innovations in education and learning platform, the professional support that they provide to their graduates, and to get a cost-effective education (which other schools are shying away from).
-Kudos to Dr. Pourgol and the faculty of both schools in Canada and Spain.
+Kudos to Dr. Pourgol and the faculty in Canada.
 Dr Pourgol, Thank you for your vision.
 Please do share this in your network - so more people can have the privilege to benefit from your vision, knowledge, experiences and teachings.
 Many thanks Dr. Pourgol.
 Looking forward to meet you in person one day.